 A publication of the Pacific Training Centre for the Blind

 Please consider becoming a member of the Pacific Training Centre for the Blind Society.
 Membership is only $5 per year.
-The greater the membership, the more successful the Society will be in acquiring grants from the government which are essential to us carrying on the vital work of the PTCB.
+A strong membership will help to ensure that PTCB will continue to receive the government and foundation support essential for the continuation of the much needed PTCB programs.

 Email: [email protected]